CRTW26/bookmark_manager/README.md

  ```

  To set up the appropriate tables, connect to the database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order.

+# For testing

+Connect to 'psql' and create the 'bookmark_manager_test' database.